eboursier/eboursier.github.io/_teaching/sequential.md

 - 1 homework
 - 1 final written exam.

-<code style="color : Red">Each student is allowed a single handwritten, two-sides, cheatsheet for the exam.
+<code style="color : Red">Each student is allowed a single handwritten, two-sides, cheatsheet for the exam. </code>
-The exam will be in room 0A1</code>

-The [homework is available here](https://eboursier.github.io/files/sequential_course/homework.pdf) and is due for November 13, 6pm.

 ## Lecture Notes